I’ve been a little late in purchasing Rise of The Tomb Raider.

 Lara seemed to go into panic mode the moment her head goes beneath the surface; and this was still the case when she acquired a rebreather and was no longer in danger of drowning.

-It’s also important that running out of oxygen underwater is a threat to build tension, but I hope Lara will learn to hold her breath for a reasonable amount of time.
+It’s important that running out of oxygen underwater is a threat to build tension, but I hope Lara will learn to hold her breath for a reasonable amount of time in Shadow.

 The underwater sections, therefore, ended up as nothing more than stabbing constantly at the circle button to make Lara flail and jerk about more quickly, and holding the forward button until she surfaced automatically.